jpverkamp/blog/content/reviews/books/_meta/2018-01-01-reading-list.md

 Given that those are each a series, this might just carry my through the year. :smile:

-All told, it's roughly 90 books (and that's not counting {{< goodreads series="Wild Cards" >}} or {{< goodreads series="Discworld" >}}, that's another 25 and 17 respectively), so if I don't overshoot my goal, I'll have a few to push into 2019, but that works.
+All told, it's roughly 90 books (and that's not counting [[Wild Cards]]() or [[Discworld]](), that's another 25 and 17 respectively), so if I don't overshoot my goal, I'll have a few to push into 2019, but that works.
 I'm not planning on stopping reading anytime soon.

 From those, we have a few different categories.
 First, we have those books that were on my [2017]({{< ref "2017-01-01-reading-list.md" >}}) but that I didn't quite get to: